craftercms/docs/source/developers/plugins/studio/form-data-source-plugins.rst

 When using plugins, the JS files location for the plugins uses a convention where the data source files needs to go in the following location:

-* **Data Sources** : CRAFTER_INSTALL/data/repos/sites/SITE_NAME/sandbox/config/studio/plugins/datasource/DATA_SOURCE_NAME/JS_FILE.js
+* **Data Sources** : CRAFTER_HOME/data/repos/sites/SITE_NAME/sandbox/config/studio/plugins/datasource/DATA_SOURCE_NAME/JS_FILE.js

 where:

-- **CRAFTER_INSTALL** : Studio location
+- **CRAFTER_HOME** : Studio location
 - **SITE_NAME** : Name of site where the plugin is to be added
 - **DATA_SOURCE_NAME** : Name of form engine data source plugin
 - **JS_FILE.js** : JavaScript file containing the data source interface implementation

-.. note:: When using an out-of-the-box blueprint to create your site, the ``plugins/datasource`` folder does not exist under ``CRAFTER_INSTALL/data/repos/sites/SITE_NAME/sandbox/config/studio/`` and will need to be created by the user creating the plugins.
+.. note:: When using an out-of-the-box blueprint to create your site, the ``plugins/datasource`` folder does not exist under ``CRAFTER_HOME/data/repos/sites/SITE_NAME/sandbox/config/studio/`` and will need to be created by the user creating the plugins.

 -------------------------------
 Form Engine Data Source Example